diegogadens/email-service/README.md

 ## Multi-provider email-service
 A node application that provides an abstraction for sending emails using a variety of providers such as Amazon SES, Mailgun, SendGrid, etc.

-#### Problem description
-Create a service that accepts the necessary information and sends emails.
-It should provide an abstraction between different email service providers.
-If one of the services goes down, your service can quickly failover to a different provider without affecting customers.
+The service provides an abstraction between different email service providers.
+If one of the services goes down, the service can quickly failover to a different provider without affecting customers.

 Example Email Providers:
 1. SendGrid - [Documentation](https://sendgrid.com/docs/API_Reference/Web_API/mail.html)
 2. Mailgun - [Documentation](http://documentation.mailgun.com/quickstart.html#sending-messages)
 3. Amazon SES - [Documentation](http://docs.aws.amazon.com/ses/latest/APIReference/API_SendEmail.html)

-#### Proposed solution
+#### Service Structure
-The problem was solved by creating a service that integrates with the 3 providers above and it's essentially split in 3 main parts:
+The service is essentially split in 3 main parts:
 1. An enpoint where users can POST data to send emails
 2. A Redis queue to create emailJobs that represent the data received on STEP 1
 3. A worker that runs and consumes jobs from the queue, and dispatch emails using the providers